 Is it possible to have too much security?

 When it comes to security, it turns out you can have too much of a good thing; kids, pets, and visitors can trigger false alarms.
 So while you want to be as safe as possible, it’s just as important to be realistic.
 False alarms can make you disregard a real problem, should it occur.
 “Because of this you might want to consider an alarm system that only triggers and turns on the siren when someone opens a door,” suggests Nils Mattisson, CEO and Co-Founder of Minut.
+These are mistakes that home security experts never make in their homes.

 The one must-have feature for every home security system